aiegoo/documentation/index.md

 toc: false
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: From a graphic designer with hands-on experience in the industry, I witnessed myself transform into a full-fledged web developer covering both front-end and back-end offices.
+summary: From a graphic designer with hands-on experience in the industry, I witnessed myself transform into a full-fledged IT consultant covering both visualization and sensor APIs.
 youtubeID: ijVpUdWZYKU
 ---